Many brands going international have videos in multiple languages on their YouTube channels. This requires a lot of management and money.

 - Supported by YouTube channels tailored to countries or languages.

 The supporting channels aren’t focused on target groups.
 That’s important to mention.
-So this setup is not really user-centered but rather reflects the internal architecture of the organization.
+So this setup is not user-centered but rather reflects the internal architecture of the organization.
 With all its disadvantages.

 This approach often gets used by brands that want to reach a global audience yet also want to take into account regional differences.